 AHS Nutrition and Dietetics

-Welcome to our home page!
-The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitians/registered dietitian nutritionists (RD/RDN).
-This CFND concentration is structured within the major of Hospitality Management and Dietetics (HMD) at WKU.
-The major is within the Department of Applied Human Sciences.
+The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitian nutritionists (RDN).
+The Nutrition and Dietetics program is one of three concentrations within the Hospitality Management and Dietetics (HMD) major at WKU.
+Explore our website and student handbook for information on admission requirements, curriculum, estimated expenses, policies and more.

 What is a Registered Dietitian Nutritionist?